sdpkjc/abcdrl/docs/modify.en.md

 ### Writing Decorator

-Our generic feature is implemented as a decorator, you can refer to the following code and `abcdrl_copy_from/wrapper_*.py` file to implement the new feature you want and apply it to all algorithms.
+Our generic feature is implemented as a decorator, you can refer to the code below and `abcdrl_copy_from/wrapper_*.py` file to implement the new feature you want and apply it to all algorithms.

 ```python hl_lines="8-9 13 15"
 from combine_signatures.combine_signatures import combine_signatures